How To Get Your Child To Write

 The focus is on improving the content because this is more important, but his handwriting is likely to improve as his confidence and pride in his work increase.

 Can I get support if I need it?

 The ebook gives you a very clear process to follow.
-As a purchaser, you also have access to one-on-one phone consultations at a 50% discount if you need more help.
+As a purchaser, you can contact Ali if you need more advice.

 Will this help with schoolwork and homework?

 Definitely!
-He’ll become more capable, confident, motivated and engaged.
+Your child will become more capable, confident, motivated and engaged.

 |Opens up the unknowns of teaching to parents so they can initiate their own involvement in helping their children learn|